 |Gender and Language|

-Students must maintain a 3.000 cumulative GPA in all courses required for the certificate.
+- Minimum 3.000 cumulative GPA in all courses approved for the certificate

 Undergraduate/Special Student Certificates